matthiasn/octopress-blog/source/_posts/2013-06-23-angularjs-and-play-framework.markdown

 </div>
 {% endcodeblock %}

 The latest 10 items within **$scope.msgs** are rendered into the "chat" div above.
-The color of each div is also defined in the view by testing if the current user is the sender of the message and adding css class 'others' if not.
+The color of each div is also defined in the view by testing if the current user is the sender of the message or by adding CSS class 'others' if not.
 No more direct DOM manipulation.
 Very nice.

 {% codeblock AngularJS Chat Controller lang:javascript https://github.com/matthiasn/sse-chat/blob/6d39660cca26ce089c6c80238a155ce6610b3684/app/assets/javascripts/controllers.js controllers.js %}
 /** Controllers */